orgexyz/BlockAGI/README.md

 For BlockAGI code structure and contribution ideas, see [CONTRIBUTING.md](CONTRIBUTING.md).

+## 📖 Citation

+If you wish to cite BlockAGI in your research, we encourage the use of [CITATION.cff](CITATION.cff) provided for appropriate citation formatting.
+For more details on the citation file format, please visit the [Citation File Format website](https://citation-file-format.github.io).

 ## 📜 License

 BlockAGI is open-source software licensed under the Apache License 2.0.
 This license allows use, modification, and distribution of the software.
 For complete details, please see the [LICENSE](LICENSE) and [NOTICE](NOTICE) files in this repository.